 Alcohol companies are also increasingly targeting women with social media marketing content — a move that alcohol researchers say is dangerous.
 It appears to be contributing to a noticeable cultural shift that includes heavier and more frequent drinking among women.

-Statistics show that heavy drinking among women is up 40 percent since 1997, and more than a million women each year are landing in emergency rooms suffering from alcohol poisoning.
+Statistics show that heavy drinking among women is up 40 percent since 1997, and more than a million women are landing in emergency rooms each year because of alcohol poisoning.

 Alcohol made her lose her job and friendships.
 Read about Kelly’s journey and how sobriety helped her find happiness.Read Her Story